 With 13 grams of protein per serving, (in just three pancakes!) and a whole lot of fiber and nutrients, these paleo pancakes are the perfect way to start the day.

-Made with coconut flour, organic eggs, almond milk, sea salt, cinnamon, coconut oil, and baking powder, these paleo pancakes are a simple way to create a delicious morning meal.
+Made with coconut flour, organic eggs, almond milk, sea salt, cinnamon, coconut oil, and baking powder, these paleo pancakes are a simple way to create a delicious morning breakfast.
 Plus, you’re sure to have all these simple ingredients in your healthy pantry already – morning win!